BPMI-UCLA/ProjectBPMI/content/posts/impressions-covid.md

 ### About This Exhibit

-Teeming with natural disasters, domestic and international social tensions, these past few months hardly leave us with a mental break.
+Teeming with natural disasters, domestic and international social tensions, these past few months hardly left us with a mental break.

 As a student organization founded amidst the pandemic, we hope to provide a safe space for all to share their perspectives and to document the different experiences in this special time, from the US and beyond.